manticoresoftware/manticoresearch/manual/english/Installation/Compiling_from_sources.md

 - **FULL_SHARE_DIR** - default path where all assets are stored.
 It can be overridden by the environment variable `FULL_SHARE_DIR` before starting any tool that utilizes files from that folder.
 This is an important path as many things are expected to be found there by default.
 These include predefined charset tables, stopwords, manticore modules, and icu data files, all placed in that folder.
 The configuration script usually determines this path to be something like `/usr/share/manticore`, or `/usr/local/share/manticore`.
 - **DISTR_BUILD** - a shortcut for the options for releasing packages.
 This is a string value with the name of the target platform.
 It can be used instead of manually configuring all the options.
 On Debian and Redhat Linuxes, the default value might be determined by light introspection and set to a generic 'Debian' or 'RHEL'.
 Otherwise, the value is not defined.
 - **PACK** - an even more convenient shortcut.
 It reads the `DISTR` environment variable, assigns it to the **DISTR_BUILD** parameter, and then works as usual.
 This is very useful when building in prepared build systems, like Docker containers, where the  `DISTR` variable is set at the system level and reflects the target system for which the container is intended.
+- **MCL_LOCAL_RUNTIME** - controls whether a local non-packaging build also builds MCL runtime modules from the `mcl` submodule.
+Set it to `OFF` for the basic daemon build described above, or to `ON` when you also want to build local MCL runtime modules.
+- **MCL_RUNTIME_ARTIFACT_DIR** - path to a directory containing prebuilt MCL runtime modules.
+This is mainly used by CI tests that build or restore exact-SHA MCL artifacts and then run daemon tests against them.
+- **BUILD_EMBEDDINGS_LOCALLY** - controls whether the MCL embeddings library is built locally.
+For local runtime builds it defaults to `ON` unless `MANTICORE_KNN_EMBEDDINGS_LIB` is already provided.
+- **MANTICORE_KNN_EMBEDDINGS_LIB** - path to an existing embeddings library.
+Use this when you want to reuse a prebuilt `lib_manticore_knn_embeddings` library instead of building it with Cargo.
 - **CMAKE_INSTALL_PREFIX** (path) - where Manticore is expected to be installed.
 Building does not perform any installations, but it prepares the installation rules that are executed when you run the `cmake --install` command or create a package and then install it.
 The prefix can be changed at any time, even during installation, by invoking
   `cmake --install . --prefix /path/to/installation`.
 However, at config time, this variable is used to initialize the default values of  `LOCALDATADIR` and `FULL_SHARE_DIR`.
 For example, setting it to `/my/custom` at configure time will hardcode `LOCALDATADIR` as `/my/custom/var/lib/manticore/data`, and `FULL_SHARE_DIR` as